rtitmuss/tornblue/build.md

 ## Bootloader

-The bootloader is pre-programmed on the board.
-If necessary you can [see how to program the bootloader](./bootloader.md).
+If you bought boards directly from rtitmuss then bootloader is pre-programmed on the board.

-You need to program the Holyiot module with a bootloader and the zmk keyboard firmware.
+If you are using your own boards then you will need to program the bootloader yourself before installing ZMK.
+[See how to program the bootloader](./bootloader.md).

 ## ZMK